-Southeastern bats share the Bat House with the free-tails.
-The Southeastern Mouse-Eared Bat, Myotis austrioparius, is a small bat (6-10 grams) with woolly-brown fur.
-The scientific name means “mouse-eared bat of southern streams.”
+The Southeastern bat, Myotis austrioparius, is a small bat (6-10 grams) with woolly-brown fur.
 This bat primarily winters and has its maternity colonies in caves, but will also roost in storm drains, bridges, buildings and bat houses.
 These bats are unusual in that they typically have twins rather than a single pup, giving birth in early May.
-The Southeastern Bat has broad wings for slow acrobatic flight.
+The southeastern bat has broad wings for slow acrobatic flight.
 These are the bats seen flying over the fields before the masses of free-tails emerge.

 Bats utilize a sophisticated ultrasonic system of navigation and finding prey known as echolocation.
 By emitting high-pitched sounds (inaudible to human ears) from their mouths and monitoring the bounced sound waves with super-sensitive ears, they locate and eat flying insects at the rate of up to 1,000 per hour while navigating through woods, around buildings and people, and avoiding collisions.
 Bats also emit a wide range of sounds audible to humans known as “colony chatter,” a sophisticated form of communication between members.